Ellen G. White lived from 1827 to 1915, she

 documenting numerous examples of copying,

-the article went on to say,
+the article went on to ask this question:

 “Now we ask,